citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/change/change-approval.md

 **Figure 2 - Change listing screen**

-Filling in te registration fields
+Filling in the registration fields
 -------------------------------------

-!!! info "IMPORTANTE"
+!!! info "IMPORTANT"

     Only members of the "Change Advisory Board" may approve a change request.To approve a Change Request the parameter configuration must be taken into account: "RFC voting using the rule of absolute majority (50% +1) (Values: "Y" or "N")",